 1. You probably don’t need to buy extra insurance…except when you do.

-You’ll get pressure to buy it.
+You’ll get pressure to buy insurance.
 But if you’re renting with a decent US-issued credit card, one of its perks is probably rental-car collision insurance (covering the damage you might do to the car).
 Most MasterCards come with 14 days’ coverage; Visas usually offer 30.

 But don’t take my word for it!
 Definitely check your card’s terms before your trip.
 Also ask whether the coverage is primary (you can claim on it first) or secondary (you’d have to first claim with your personal car insurance, if you have it).
 Once you have that sorted, you can confidently “decline the CDW” (as the collision coverage is usually abbreviated on contracts) at the rental counter.

 2. Start your search wide.